nuprl/TypeWhich/README.md

         Running TypeWhich2 on adversarial/01-farg-mismatch.gtlc ...
         Running TypeWhich on adversarial/01-farg-mismatch.gtlc ...

-    The `InsAndOuts` tool does not terminate on three benchmarks, and we kill it after some time.
-So, you will see `Killed` three times in the output.
-This is expected.
+    There are three runs of third-party tools that take longer than 30 seconds, so you will `Killed` appear three times.
+These are known shortcomings that are described in the paper.

-3. Check that the results are identical to known good results:
+3. Run the following command to ensure that the results are identical to known good results:

         ./bin/yamldiff expected.yaml results.yaml

-    You should see no output, which indicates that there are no differences.
+    There should be no output printed, which indicates that there are no differences.

-4. Migrate the Grift benchmarks and compare them to the static types provided in the suite:
+4. Run the following command to run
+    <span class="smallcaps">TypeWhich</span> on the Grift benchmarks:

         ./grift_inference.sh

-    The script should output `MATCHES` for 11 programs, should report a `mismatch` for `n_body` and sieve, and report a `Warning` above results for sieve.
+    We expect to see `MATCHES` print several times, which indicates that
+    <span class="smallcaps">TypeWhich</span> inferred exactly the same
+    types that were written by the Grift authors on that benchmark.
+    However, we also expect to see a `Warning`, and two mismatches on `n_body` and `sieve`.

-At this point, it should be possible to validate the results in depth.
+At this point, we can investigate the artifact in more depth, which is the subject of the next chapter.

 # Artifact Evaluation: Step by Step Guide